Dallas Office 365 Backup: Microsoft 365 Data Protection Checklist

 What Microsoft Doesn't Protect Against

 - Accidental deletion: When a user permanently deletes emails or files, Microsoft retains them in a recoverable state for a limited window — typically 14-30 days for deleted items and 93 days for soft-deleted mailboxes.
-After that window closes, the data is gone permanently.
-No amount of support tickets will get it back.
+After that window closes, recovery can become difficult or unavailable without an independent backup.

 - Retention policy gaps: Microsoft 365 retention policies are complex.
 Different licenses include different retention capabilities.
 Misconfigurations — an incorrectly applied policy, an excluded mailbox, a changed retention label — can leave data unprotected without anyone realizing it until recovery is needed.